firmanmm/go-webrestart/README.md

 # Go Web Restart
 Automatically restart go web application when you change your source code.
 Allow to save you sometime from restarting that web process manually.
 Inspired from Beego's Bee command that allow for automatically restart go web service, i decided to give my own solution on this problem.
-**Bear in mind that i built it in a rush and for my own use**, feel free to fork and improve it :]
+**Bear in mind that i built it in a rush and for my own use**, feel free to fork and improve it :].
+The original name is actually Gin Web Restart since i'm trying to use it for Gin Web Framework.
 ### Usage
 1. Download and install it
 ```sh